 I'm most passionate about having new experiences and constantly learning new things that nurture my personal and emotional/spiritual development and growth, and which in turn, allow me to more effectively help others.

 I don't follow any organized religion & consider myself Spiritual, not religious, although the philosophies of Pantheism and Buddhism resonate with me on many levels.
 I practice Vipassana meditation and also do a meditation of sorts while I'm painting, both of which help keep me grounded and centered.
 My painting process is not only very enjoyable for me, it's also quite cathartic in many ways.

-I lived in Florence, Italy for 7 years (I moved to Austin 9 years ago) and that experience in Italy definitely helped me to further develop my passionate side in other aspects of my life allowing me to fully live in the moment, to love life and to to take time to "stop and smell the roses", so to speak.
+I lived in Florence, Italy for 7 years before moving to Austin and that experience in Italy definitely helped me to further develop my passionate side in other aspects of my life allowing me to fully live in the moment, to love life and to to take time to "stop and smell the roses", so to speak.
 I've been back to Italy or France many times since returning to the States; these trips back to cultures where life (and food!) is still savored fully, help to keep things in perspective for me. ;-)

 I grew up in Ontario, Canada, but have lived primarily in the States & Italy since graduating from university, save a year a few years ago when I moved to British Columbia to complete my acupuncture training and also had a healing practice working with cancer patients.

 I typically spend my time in a variety of ways: